easonchai/horus/packages/horus/docs/README.md

 ## Getting Started

-To get started with Horus, refer to the main [README.md](../README.md) file in the project root directory.
-It contains installation instructions, usage examples, and an overview of the system's features.
+To get started with Horus, refer to the main [README.md](../README.md) file in the project root directory for a quick overview.
+For a comprehensive setup guide, see the [Setup Instructions](setup_instructions.md) which contains detailed information on installation, configuration, development workflow, and troubleshooting.

 ## Contributing